hopetambala/SI664-docs/orm/django_orm.md

 South Africa ZAF
 ```

-:bulb: if your `values_list()` is limited to a single field you can add the "Flat" parameter set
+:bulb: If your `values_list()` is limited to a single field you can add the "Flat" parameter set
 to True in order to return the results as single values rather than one-tuples:

 ```commandline